kyma-project/test-infra/docs/index.md

 [Prow Runtime Images](/images/README.md) - This directory contains images that can be used as runtime images for all ProwJobs in Kyma's Prow Instance.

-[Cluster](/prow/cluster/README.md) - This folder contains files related to the configuration of the Prow production cluster that are used during the cluster provisioning.
+[Cluster](/prow/cluster/README.md) - This fnewer contains files related to the configuration of the Prow production cluster that are used during the cluster provisioning.

 [Resources](/prow/cluster/resources/README.md) - This directory contains Helm charts used by a Prow cluster.

 [External Secrets](/prow/cluster/resources/external-secrets/README.md) - Kubernetes Secrets are synchronized with Google Cloud Secret Manager using [External Secrets Operator](https://github.com/external-secrets/external-secrets).

+# (2025-03-04)